-My first memories of apple fritters come from a family trip to the Smokey Mountains in Tennessee when I was about seven years old.
+My first memories of this homemade apple fritter recipe come from a family trip to the Smokey Mountains in Tennessee when I was about seven years old.
 Up until then, I’d never had them before but it was obvious that my parents were no strangers as they hunted down one particular restaurant just to partake of the treat, served alongside apple butter for dipping.

-Apple lovers seem to hold these little hand held delights in such high regard that their eyes glaze over when talking of them.
-I’ve had more readers than I can count ask me if I had an apple fritter recipe and so today I’m bringing you my very own recipe for them, one that my husband swears could bring about world peace if I played my cards right and kept the sides of apple butter coming.
+Apple lovers seem to hold these little handheld delights in such high regard that their eyes glaze over when talking of them.
+I’ve had more readers than I can count ask me if I had an apple fritter recipe and so today I’m bringing you my very own recipe for them.
+It’s one that my husband swears could bring about world peace if I played my cards right and kept the sides of apple butter coming.

-The ingredients you’ll need for this Apple Fritters recipe are:
+The ingredients you’ll need for this recipe are:

-Before you mix up your batter, pour about 1/2 inch of oil into a skillet and put it on medium heat on your stove eye so it will be ready to fry in.
+Before you mix up your batter, pour about 1/2 inch of oil into a skillet and put it on medium heat on your stove eye/burner so it will be ready to fry in.

-In a medium sized bowl, place your flour, sugar, and cinnamon.
+In a medium bowl, place your dry ingredients: flour, sugar, and cinnamon.